 Many couple filing for divorce expect the process to be long, stressful, and arduous; however, one method, known as collaborative divorce, can help ease the process.

-Collaborative divorce in Houston is an efficient and effective alternative to the typical litigious divorce experience and may be right for you and your spouse.
+Collaborative divorce in Texas is an efficient and effective alternative to the typical litigious divorce experience and may be right for you and your spouse.

 What is Collaborative Divorce in Texas?